muhakbaryasin/idx-shareholders/README.md

 ###### Run
 - install mysql client dev package of your OS
 - install packages that listed in requirements.txt
+- change username, password, db name of your own in db_config.ini
 - python main.py

 ###### Endpoints